Dalbir Khangura

 0300 303 2772

-If you are looking to enhance your career prospects, this course can provide a contextual understanding of how accounting and finance operates within the business environment.
+If you are looking to enhance your career prospects, this Accounting and Finance MSc course can provide a contextual understanding of how accounting and finance operates within the business environment.
 You will examine how financial decisions are made within business, as well as the repercussions on broader society of corporate and financial decisions.

 This Accounting and Finance masters has an Industry Placement Option.

-The MSc Accounting and Finance course is designed to enhance your intellectual and transferable skills, including presentation, research, analysis and appraisal.
-This course addresses many of the current accounting issues present in business and how they relate to wider social, technical and economic challenges.
+• The MSc Accounting and Finance course is designed to enhance your intellectual and transferable skills, including presentation, research, analysis and appraisal.
+This masters in Accounting and Finance addresses many of the current accounting issues present in business and how they relate to wider social, technical and economic challenges.
 You will also have the opportunity to study a specialist interest of your choice.

 By gaining your Accounting and Finance masters through the University of Northampton, you will gain practical knowledge that can be applied in a work setting, with flexible study that is delivered online.
 You will also benefit from the full support of professionally qualified staff and engagement with your fellow students.